kiquetal/oreilly-book-grokking-concurrency/Readme.md

 #### Grokking Concurrency- Kirill Bobrov

-### Wednesday, October 8, 2025
+### 2025-10-08

-- `chapter-one.md`: This file contains notes on the first chapter of "Grokking Concurrency", covering Moore's Law.
+- `chapter-one.md`: This file contains notes on the first chapter of "Grokking Concurrency", covering Moore's Law and the octopus orchestra analogy.